oracle/python-oracledb/doc/src/api_manual/module.rst

     both the python-oracledb Thin and Thick modes.

-    The ``cclass`` parameter is expected to be a string that identifies the connection class to use for Database Resident Connection Pooling (DRCP).
+    The ``cclass`` parameter is expected to be a string that identifies the connection class to use for :ref:`drcp`.
 This value is used in both the python-oracledb Thin and Thick modes.

     The ``purity`` parameter is expected to be one of the :ref:`oracledb.PURITY_* <drcppurityconsts>` constants that identifies the